mkdecisiondev/devdocs/aws/advanced-topics/introduction-to-cloudformation/introduction-to-cloudformation.md

  ```

 This script runs the aws command `cloudformation deploy` with a number of flags.
-* The `--template-file` is set to the new `cloudform-deploy.yml` file that was created when we ran the package script.
+* The `--template-file` is set to the new `cloudform-deploy.yml` file that was created when we ran the package script, which contains the info of the S3 bucket where the code is.
-* The `--stack-name` provides the settings that were assigned to that stack when we ran the package command.
-This lets the CLI know to take the code from the bucket that we specified when we packaged.
+* The `--stack-name` will be added to the names of all resources created by this deployment.
 * --`capabilities CAPABILITY_IAM` is described in the SDK documentation [here](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/index.html).
 This is declaring that when we deploy, the stack has the ability to make changes to the IAM
 settings in your AWS account.
 This allows you to set your deploy template to, for example, create new IAM users if needed.